pseudopresence/tabspace2.1/README.md

 The TabSpace Layout
 -------------------

-The TabSpace layout was originally written for an earlier version of the Twiddler, with a different set of modifier keys and a different config file format.
+The TabSpace layout was originally written by Brandon Craig Rhodes for an earlier version of the Twiddler, with a different set of modifier keys and a different config file format.
 It is intended to optimise access to frequent characters and character combinations.
 This port is based on the following documents.

 Description: http://rhodesmill.org/brandon/projects/tabspace-guide.pdf
 Reference: http://rhodesmill.org/brandon/projects/tabspace-ref.pdf